Banner protest against the Saddle River (Bergen County) Council's decision to support bow hunting for deer.

 On August 11, 2015, the New Jersey Fish and Game Council (FGC) voted to adopt the highly controversial 2015 Comprehensive Black Bear Management Plan (CBBMP).
 At the same meeting, FGC released the tally of the 60-day comment period, which doesn't add up.
 There is a thirty-one percent gap between the four percent who support the entire policy and sixty-five percent who oppose the entire policy.
 See FGC report here.

-We filed an Open Public Records Act request (#177273) to review the entire record.
-On November 25, ten volunteers counted the cards and letters received.
+APLNJ filed an Open Public Records Act request (#177273) to review the entire record.
+On November 25, volunteers counted the cards and letters.
 Over the next several days, the electronic online record was tabulated.

 A total of 10,093 records were counted.
 A whopping 9,327 comments opposed the bear hunt, compared to 766 comments in favor of the hunt.
 This works out to 92.4% opposed and 7.6% in favor.